ofgulban/LAYNII_extras/README.md

-# LAYNII_extras (work in progress...)
+# LayNii_extras (work in progress...)

-Here are some extra scripts that we use in combination with [LAYNII](https://github.com/layerfMRI/LAYNII).
+Here are some extra scripts that we use in combination with [LayNii](https://github.com/layerfMRI/LAYNII).

 These are mostly Python or Bash scripts.
 We do not commit to maintain these rigorously but collecting them here to benefit our users.